krukle/1DT308/Laboration 4/README.md

-_Lab4 - Traffic light - Pycom_
+__Lab4 - Traffic light - Pycom__

-In this assignment we create a traffic light on a Pycom_
+In this assignment we create a traffic light on a Pycom.